maddigits/maddigits.github.com/_posts/2014-10-26-exponential-backoff-java8.md

 without any reason.
 If I keep pushing, it will, someday, accept it.

-So, I used Java 8 Functional Interfaces to implement this in a not-so-ugly way, also using a Fibonacci's Sequence to incremente the wait time:
+So, I used Java 8 Functional Interfaces to implement this in a not-so-ugly way, also using a Fibonacci's Sequence to increment the wait time:

 ### The `ExponentialBackOffFunction` Functional Interface: